 We don't just talk cars ... we teach how to buy them.

-Elegant and refined, the Jaguar S-Type made its debut for the 2000 model year, targeting younger and more mainstream segments of the car market who had mostly been priced out of the Jaguar brand.
+Elegant and refined, the Jaguar S-Type made its debut for the 2000 model year and was produced through 2008, targeting younger and more mainstream segments of the car market who had mostly been priced out of the Jaguar brand.
 Retro-styled to capture the classic and distinctive Jaguar look of the 60's, the S-Type also offered a luxurious cabin as well as a capable driving quality.

 The drive of the S-Type can only be described as smooth and refined.
 Even with its intended light steering and soft suspension, the S-Type still has no problem handling more challenging twists and turns as well.
 And while the power derived from the V6 engine is adequate and makes this car quite capable, the V8 versions make it something extra special.